akberg/procedural_planets/report/report.md

 # Showcase

 # Log
+* 26.3:
+    * Might have found the way of doing planets.
+Put planet generation into the new lod function of the Planet struct.
 * 25.3:
     * Failed to support resizable window, will return to this later.
     * Fixed some bug in `SceneNode::update\_buffers`